 Program Chairman and Director, Computational Biology Center

 Dr. Sander combines theory and experiment to develop predictive models of biological systems and build tools that translate genomic data into biomedical knowledge and practice.

-Lab members and their collaborators infer quantitative models of signaling in normal or cancer cells by performing combinatorial perturbation experiments with rich molecular readout using perturbants, such as targeted drugs, and then optimizing predictive accuracy and model simplicity.
-The resulting computational models can be used to design combinatorial interventions for investigational or therapeutic purposes, identify novel drug synergies, discover the specificity spectrum of drugs or redesign cellular circuits for synthetic biology.
+Lab members and collaborators infer quantitative models of signaling in cancer cells by performing combinatorial perturbation experiments with rich molecular readouts and then optimizing predictive accuracy and model simplicity.
+The resulting computational models can be used to design combinatorial interventions, identify novel drug synergies, or discover the specificity spectrum of drugs.

-To discover molecular processes characteristic of cancer subtypes and indicative of prognosis and response to therapy, lab members use high throughput data on genome structure, genetic and epigenetic variation and gene expression from massively parallel sequencing and proteomic technologies.
+To discover molecular processes characteristic of cancer subtypes and indicative of prognosis and response to therapy, lab members use high-throughput data on genome structure, genetic and epigenetic variation, and gene expression.
 They map these molecular profiles to pathway and interaction networks for analysis.
-The group actively participates in The Cancer Genome Atlas project and the International Cancer Genome Consortium, which is delivering, in tremendous detail, information on the molecular characteristics of human cancers.
-When combined with clinical information, patient genomics becomes a powerful basis for the design of clinical trials and personalized choice of therapy.
+The group actively participates in The Cancer Genome Atlas project and the International Cancer Genome Consortium, which are delivering tremendously detailed information on the molecular characteristics of human cancers.
+When combined with clinical information, patient genomics becomes a powerful basis for the design of clinical trials and personalized therapy.